The Americans with Disabilities Act (ADA) was established in 1990, to give people affected by disabilities greater protection against mistreatment.

 - about the candidates’ history of claiming compensation related to their disability

-Any physical exams you ask applicants to undergo must be part of ALL hiring processes, rather than being restricted to those with disabilities only.
+Any physical exams (including drug screenings conducted by companies like Checkr) that you ask applicants to undergo must be part of ALL hiring processes, rather than being restricted to those with disabilities only.
 If the exam proves their impairment renders them unsuitable for the role, the application may be denied, but ONLY if it will prevent them doing the job.

 It’s vital to consult with an attorney specializing in employment law when creating policies relating to your hiring process.
-Know exactly what the ADA and general regulations require of you when screening candidates for a vacancy, especially those living with disabilities.
+Know exactly what the ADA and general regulations require of you when screening candidates for a vacancy, especially for those people coping with disability.

 What accommodations must I make for employees with disabilities?